-1. Define goals
+1. Set goals and priorities

-2. Make an asset inventory
+2. Do an asset inventory and a task list

 Building Name: Building 8